kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 24: `print` (shows data to the human screen) vs `return` (hands data back to the script to save in a variable)
 - Day 24: Python Indentation (spacing dictates what is *inside* the tool vs what runs in the *main script*)
 - Day 25: `elif` (Else-If) to prevent double-triggering in `if` statements (chaining conditions)
+- Day 34: `import requests` (Load the web-hacking library to send HTTP requests from Python)
+- Day 34: `requests.get(url)` (Sends an HTTP GET request — same as typing a URL and hitting Enter)
+- Day 34: `response.text` (Prints the raw HTML string instead of the Python object)

 ### File I/O
 - Day 18: `open()`, `"r"` (read), `"w"` (write), `with` (safe close), `.readlines()`